sagemath/sagewiki_to_gh-2022-10-10/days6/sprint/debian.md

 Debian status for packaging of SAGE:
 {{{
-- All new packages still need Descriptions, Copyright information, and a fixed changelog
+- All new packages still need Copyright information, and a fixed changelog
-- spkg-install and sage-patches should be deleted from the debian directories.
 - Several libdev packages should depend on the library versions. yes blas-20070724 no  cddlib-094b STATUS: package created; should perhaps have dynamic library